Produce Boxes — $12,000

 This project will supply fresh, local produce from Riverland Family Farms to fifty families experiencing food insecurity and transportation barriers.
 Families will receive produce every other week throughout a twenty-week season.
 Boxes will include nutrition education activities and recipes in English and Spanish, thanks to a partnership with the Corvallis Environmental Center and Oregon State University’s Food Hero Program.

 Many students experiencing poverty or homelessness suffer from isolation, stress, learning loss, food insecurity, and other unmet needs during the summer.
-This grant equips the Corvallis School District’s family support team with funds to enroll students in summer camps and programs in the community and to provide transportation to and from programs.
-Without transportation, many of the most vulnerable students would be unable to attend summer enrichment programs, even with a scholarship.
+This grant equips the Corvallis School District’s family support team with funds to enroll students in summer camps and programs in the community.
+This is especially important for younger students who need access to all-day programs and care.
+School District personnel will also arrange transportation to and from camps as needed.

 Summer Boost — $29,952

 Offered in virtual, hybrid, and in-person formats five mornings per week, this three-week program will be geared toward helping rising first through fifth graders recover foundational academic skills.
 In-person classes will be offered in English and Spanish at Mountain View Elementary and Adams Elementary Students from any Corvallis elementary school may participate at either site.

 Camp Ubuntu — $12,350